 - First, export the submissions for your form.
 This will provide you with a CSV file that will include each unique submission.

 - You will then take the same exported file and import it back into HubSpot.
 Since HubSpot creates and updates contacts based on email address, this will create a new contact if a contact with that email address does not already exist.
+However, when a contact's email address is overwritten by a form submission, the original email address will become the contact's secondary address.
+In order to recreate the contacts with the correct email address, you will need to remove the secondary address before reimporting the contacts.

 - You may want to modify the exported file to only include the overwritten contacts or the fields that you are looking to update prior to import.
 For example, if you import all the properties that were exported, you run the risk of unintentionally updating properties that have since been updated.